hansi-b/manipuPom/README.md

 # Use flat output (newline list) instead of JSON tree
 python3 src/deps_graph.py path/to/maven/project --dependencies example.org:test-mod-deps --flat
 python3 src/deps_graph.py path/to/maven/project --dependents org.seleniumhq.selenium:selenium-java --flat

+# Show all paths to each module, instead of just the first shortest path
+python3 src/deps_graph.py path/to/maven/project --dependencies example.org:test-mod-deps --all-paths
+python3 src/deps_graph.py path/to/maven/project --dependents org.seleniumhq.selenium:selenium-java --all-paths
 ```

 #### Dependency Tree Output Format

 When using `--dependencies` or `--dependents` without the `--flat` flag, the output is a JSON tree structure showing transitive relationships.
+By default, only the first shortest path to each module is included in the tree.
 The tree contains only the direct and transitive dependencies/dependents of the specified module (the argument module itself is not included in the tree).

 For example, given a module `example.org:test-mod-deps` with transitive dependencies:
 - `example.org:test-mod-deps` → `example.org:dep1` → `example.org:dep1-1`